 Alternatively, if you’re doing a shorter road trip and don’t get a tag, you must call the toll company and pay within 3 days of passing through the toll point, otherwise you’ll get fined.

-If you’ve got the space in your vehicle, I would 100% recommend you to bring a shovel and some rope in the instance of getting stuck in mud and sand.
+If you’ve got the space in your vehicle, I would 100% recommend you to bring a shovel and some rope or snatch strap in the instance of getting stuck in mud and sand.
 Or at least to help someone else out if they do.

 I have got my vehicle completely stuck in sand beside a river before.
 Only thanks to a passer-by with a 4×4 vehicle, some rope and a shovel did I get out.
 Without him I would have been stranded there another night as no one else passed by all day.